Arthur Kinnaird, 11th Lord Kinnaird: Player

-Kinnaird first played football while at Cheam School and was captain of the school team in 1859, aged 12, for a match against Harrow School.
+Kinnaird played public school football while at Cheam School and was captain of the school team in 1859, aged 12, for a match against Harrow School.
 He continued to play football at Eton College, winning the House Cup in 1861 with Joynes's House, but was never selected for the school eleven.
 He first played association football, which was codified in 1863, early in 1866.

 As a player, Kinnaird had a remarkable record in the FA Cup.
 He played in a record nine FA Cup finals.
 He was on the winning side three times with Wanderers and twice with the Old Etonians, and celebrated his fifth Cup Final victory by standing on his head in front of the pavilion.
 In the course of his career as a Cup Final player, Kinnaird played in every position, from goalkeeper to forward.
 It was while playing in goal for Wanderers in the 1877 final that he suffered the indignity of scoring the first significant own goal in football history, accidentally stepping backwards over his own goal line after fielding an innocuous long shot from an Oxford University forward.
 The match finished 1–1 and Wanderers won with a second goal in extra time.
 Some time after the match, for unknown reasons, the FA struck the Oxford goal from the records, changing the official score to 2–0 (although if Oxford had not scored, there would have been no reason for the game to go to extra time, so by rights they should have annulled Wanderers' second goal as well).
 For the next century, all sources reported the score of the match as 2–0.
 In the 1980s, after fresh research into contemporary reports of the game by football historians, the FA reinstated the Oxford goal, and now regard the official final score of the 1877 final as 2–1.

 Although he was born in Kensington, London, as a son of an old Perthshire family, Kinnaird also played for Scotland.
 He played in three of Scotland's first five matches, which were subsequently classified as unofficial, and in Scotland's second official match: played on 8 March 1873 at The Oval.
 All of these games were against England; who were the only other national team then in existence.
-On 13 March 1875, Arthur captained the Old Etonians team in the FA Cup final against Royal Engineers, the game ended in a draw of 1-1 after extra time.
-A replay was scheduled for 16 March 1875 and Old Etonians lost to the Royal Engineers (2-0) during a replay and this was the first time a replay was held.
+On 13 March 1875, Arthur captained the Old Etonians team in the FA Cup final against Royal Engineers: the game ended in a draw of 1-1 after extra time.
+A replay was scheduled for 16 March 1875 and Old Etonians lost to the Royal Engineers (2-0): this was the first time a replay was held.